aitor-alvarez/NLP-Datasets/README.md

 # NLP-Datasets
-Collection of NLP datasets by task
+Curated collection of NLP datasets by task

 ## Text summarization